 A 1ms grey to grey response time is specified (approach with caution), whilst an MPRT Sync strobe backlight mode is included.
 This can be used in conjunction with Adaptive-Sync if you wish.
 The stand screws in centrally and can be removed to reveal 100 x 100mm VESA holes for alternative mounting.
 Full ergonomic flexibility is provided, including height adjustment (130mm or 5.12 inches) and pivot into portrait.
 Customisable ‘Mystic Light’ RGB LED lighting is included above the stand attachment point.
 The ports face downwards and include; DC power input (external ‘power brick’), 2 HDMI 2.1 ports, DP 1.4, USB-C (15W PD, DP Alt Mode, upstream data), 2 USB 2.0 ports (plus upstream) and a 3.5mm headphone jack.
 2-device PbP and PiP is also supported, alongside KVM which allows USB peripherals to be shared between multiple systems.
 This functionality can be assigned to a movement of the joystick in a particular direction (‘Navi Key’) without needing to enter the main menu, for rapid switching.

 Further details can be found on the manufacturer’s website.
-Information on price and availability still to come.
+The monitor is listed for ~$700 USD.